iantal/rk/README.md

 This service handles the upload functionality.
 The git repository of the project will be uploaded as a zip archive and stored on the local storage (disk).

-The zip file should contain hidden directories and files as well.
-For example the .git directory.
+The zip file should contain hidden directories and files as well (ex: .git).

 Command to generate the zip file